theantichomsky/anal-euler/README.md

 There are three scripts in the repo: one that simulates a projectile in a 1D plane, another in a 3D plane, and a third (okbuddyeuler.py) that simulates a full eVTOL mission profile between vertiport nodes.

-All parameters are at the top of the script:
+For eulerprojectile.py and eulertest1.py, all parameters are at the top of the script:

     -Physical: m, rho, A, C_d, C_L